 We particularly welcome the participation of postgraduate students.
 For those PhD students who wish to give a paper at the meeting, there are a limited number of subsidized places available each year.
 They should contact the organiser directly (see below) for more details.

-The cost for three days' meals and accommodation in a standard room (without en-suite bathroom) and conference fee was £140 as of January 2013, although this price will be confirmed later in the year.
+The cost for three days' meals and accommodation in a standard room (without en-suite bathroom) and conference fee is £145.
+A limited number of ensuite rooms are available for £185.

 Any enquiries about the Hoddesdon meeting should be directed to Erin McBurney.

 The 2014 International Conference will take place in Leuven, from Thursday 17 July to Tuesday 22 July 2014.
 It is being organised by Emmanuel Waegemans, of the Catholic University of Leuven (Belgium), and Hans von Koningsbrugge, of the State University of Groningen (The Netherlands).

 All guests will be lodged in student houses in the very centre of the town.
 Details of these student houses will appear on this website as soon as possible.
 The all-in price for all participants – speakers, non-speakers and partners – is €450 per person.
 This all-in price includes: bed and breakfast for five nights (17-21 July); 2 x coffee/tea, lunch and supper; an excursion around Leuven; an excursion (by bus), including entrance fees and guides; a reception with Belgian beers (on the second evening); a special evening meal; the group photograph.

 The conference currently has thirteen panels and, because of the large number of proposals, a list of speakers in reserve.
 For further details on the draft conference programme, including the panels, speakers and provisional titles, and guidance on how to pay for the conference, please consult the 2014 Leuven conference homepage.

 Please note that to guarantee a place on the programme, payment must be made in full by 1 November 2013.